derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development-with-oke/LabGuide200.md

       - When you SSH to your instance in a later step, use PuTTY to connect instead of a command-line ssh session.

   - With the keys generated, we are ready to launch an instance.
-From the OCI Console navigation menu, select **Compute->Instances**
+From the OCI Console navigation menu, select **Compute->Instances**.
+Ensure you are still working in the **Demo** compartment using the drop down list in the left pane.

     ![](images/200/LabGuide200-bdda7d5d.png)